Cheapest States for Notary Public Commission in 2026

 What Drives Cost Differences?

-Several factors contribute to the varying costs of becoming a Notary Public across states.
-These include the cost of tuition for required training, examination fees, licensing fees, state application fees, and the cost of mandatory background checks.
-Additionally, the general cost of living in a state can affect all associated costs, making some states inherently more expensive than others.
+Several factors contribute to the varying costs of obtaining a Notary Public commission across different states.
+These include the cost of tuition for mandatory training courses, exam fees, licensing fees, state application fees, and the expenses involved in background checks.
+Additionally, the general cost of living in a state can influence the overall expenses related to becoming a notary.

 Cost Breakdown